Vikento/MyShopBlock/README.md

 ## III Dev

-The Stock Block was created with the template offered by Airtable : blocks-todo-list : (https://github.com/Airtable/blocks-todo-list) .
+The Stock Block was created with the template offered by Airtable like blocks-todo-list and accessible in (https://github.com/Airtable/blocks-todo-list) .

 ## IV See the block running